hossam-magdy/ShortNotes-Vagrant-Boxes/README.md

 **Solution**:
 - Either use `sudo` with `vagrant` commands => `sudo vagrant up`.
 - {OR} move the vagrant folder to `ext` partition & remove the `.vagrant` folder.

+### - Error 4: Port already in use:

+> Vagrant cannot forward the specified ports on this VM, since they would collide with some other application that is already listening on these ports.
+The forwarded port to 8000 is already in use on the host machine.

+**Cause**: Another process is listening to the port assigned in `vagrantfile` (~ by default: 8000)

+**Solution**:
+- Either find out which process is using this port: `sudo netstat -peant | grep ":8000 "` & kill it.
+- {OR} Change the port assigned in the `vagrantfile`.